GDGB680/startup-project/README.md

 [My Notes](notes.md)

+Elevator pitch:
-This is a site for content creators to find the music they are looking for and collaborate with otherwise unknown content creators.
+This is a site for people to put in rfps to find the music they are looking for and collaborate with otherwise unknown content creators.
 Ex: "I need some original music for my youtube video". go to the site and request what you want. there will then be a sub competition to fulfil the request.

 > [!NOTE]